-These are all the best toy deals to expect this Black Friday
+Black Friday early toy deals are here!
+These are the best offers right now

 The Independent’s journalism is supported by our readers.
 When you purchase through links on our site, we may earn commission.

-Black Friday toy deals 2021: When does the sale start and what offers should you expect?
+Black Friday toy deals 2021: The best early offers on Marvel, Lego, Peppa Pig, Harry Potter and more

-From Lego to Disney and Barbie, there’s no better time to find the perfect Christmas present
+Amazon’s deals are well under way, so there’s no better time to find the perfect Christmas present

-Though still a few months away, the countdown to the biggest shopping event of the year is officially on.
-Black Friday sees all our favourite retailers slashing their prices on big-ticket items, from tech, toys and TVs to fashion, home appliances, beauty and more.
+With just days to go, the countdown to the biggest shopping event of the year is officially on.
+Black Friday sees all our favourite retailers slashing their prices on big-ticket items on everything from tech to toys and TVs to fashion, home appliances, beauty and more.

-Originally a one-day event in the US that marked the start of the Christmas season, the sale’s now travelled across the Atlantic and has become a weekend-long event that concludes on Cyber Monday.
+Originally a one-day event in the US that marked the start of the Christmas season, that concludes on Cyber Monday, Amazon was the first to bring Black Friday to British shores in 2010, with myriad more stores joining the bandwagon in recent years, from Aldi to Boots and Currys.

-Amazon was the first to bring Black Friday to British shores in 2010, with myriad more stores joining the bandwagon in recent years, from Aldi to Boots and Currys PC World.
+With so many offers to scroll through online, our IndyBest team is on hand to bring you the best deals throughout the shopping event.
+If you want to get ahead of the game you can find early-bird health and beauty deals at retailers including Boots and Superdrug, while Studio and Very are already offering deals on kids’ toys and more.

-Taking place in November, there’s no better time to refine your Christmas lists and stock up on presents for under the tree.
-During last year’s event, we saw up to 50 per cent off on toys from retailers including Smyths, John Lewis & Partners, Argos, and The Entertainer, with prices cut on everything from Lego to L.O.L Surprise!, VTech, Disney and Nerf.
+Now, French retailer La Redoute, Smyths and online giant Amazon have joined in with early Black Friday sales, and there are thousands of deals on everything from tech to fashion and beauty, and most importantly, toys.

-With so many offers to scroll through online, we’ll be on hand to bring you some of the best throughout the shopping event.
-First and foremost, we recommend getting prepared – here, we’ve collated all the information you need to know about the sale, including some of the best deals to expect.
+It’s the perfect time to make a dent in your Christmas list, and we’re on hand with our guide to everything you need to know about the sale, as well as all the best offers on kids’ toys and essentials.

 Read more: